AkshatKJain/Cricket-Analysis/README.md

 # Score Predictor

+Model can be accessed from here -> https://cricketscorepredictor.streamlit.app/

-Model trained on dataset is capable of predicting final score of a team based on certain inputs.
+Model trained on dataset is capable of predicting final score of a team based on overs, total runs, total wickets, runs scored in last 5 overs, wickets taken in last 5 over.

 **Algorithms used:**